auditor

 The format of audit files are simple.
 Each line contains:

-Obs 2.
-The size of file is important, because with it we can minimize check verification time.
+file_size: FileSize of original file when was hashed.
+Useful in check, to improve speed when size doesnt match.
 Why hash a big file when already is known that its size does not match with original?

 Others formats can be implemented in future.